Lattices generated by Chip Firing Game models: criteria and recognition algorithm: Preliminary definitions and previous results

 Throughout the coming sections, we always work with a general finite ULD lattice $L=(X,\leq)$.
-Recall that $M,J$ denote the collections of the meet-irreducibles and the join-irreducibles of $L$ respectively.
-On $L$, we define the map $\mathfrak{m}:\set{(x,y): x \in X, y \in X \text{ and } x \prec y}\to M$ by for every $x\prec y$ in $L$, $\mathfrak{m}(x,y)$ is the unique element in $M_x\backslash M_y$.
+Recall that $M,J$ denote the collections of the meet-irreducibles and the join-irreducibles of $L$, respectively.
+The map $\mathfrak{m}:\set{(x,y): x \prec y \text{ holds in } L}\to M$ is given by $\mathfrak{m}(x,y)$ is the element in $M_x\backslash M_y$.
 All graphs are supposed to be directed multi-graphs.
-In a CFG, if configuration $c$ can be transformed into $c'$ by firing some vertex in the support graph then we denote this unique vertex by $\vartheta(c,c')$.
+In a CFG if configuration $c$ can be transformed into $c'$ by firing some vertex in the support graph then we denote this unique vertex by $\vartheta(c,c')$.
 All CFGs, which are considered in this paper, are assumed to be reaching a fixed point.
-To denote a CFG, a configuration space and a lattice generated by a CFG, we will use the common notation $CFG(G,\mathcal{O})$ since all of them are defined completely by $G$ and $\mathcal{O}$ .
-This notation will cause no confusion.
+To denote a CFG, a configuration space and a lattice generated by a CFG, we will use the common notation ${\rm CFG(G,c_0)}$ since all of them are completely defined by $G$ and $c_0$.

-\section{A necessary and sufficient condition for $L(CFG)$}
+\section{A necessary and sufficient condition for ${\rm L(CFG)}$}